aarnphm/aarnphm.github.io/content/thoughts/Transformers.md

 See also: [[thoughts/LLMs|LLMs]]

-High level, given a sequence of tokens of length $n$, the algorithm can then predict the next tokens at index $n+1$
+ELI5: Mom often creates a food list consists of $n$ of items to buy.
+Your job is to guess what the last item on this list would be.

 Most implementations are [[thoughts/Autoregressive models|autoregressive]].
 Most major SOTA are decoder-only, as encoder-decoder models has lack behind due to their expensive encoding phase.